Saske2201/SVN_Searcher/README.md

 You can now increase or decrease the font size in the file list.
 Controlled via _+_ and _-_ buttons next to the percentage display.

+- **Movable splitter**
+Now you can resize the image preview area by simply dragging the splitter.

 - **_Enter Filter Text_**

 Works as before, but now also includes a dropdown _Filter type_ (similar to _Enter File Name_).